 Garnered praises and rave reviews (see below) from audiences and media everywhere

-Released 9 recordings (in the studio now with #10) of their original music, a greatest hits CD, a Christmas CD and a poetry CD.
+Released 10 recordings of their original music, a greatest hits album, a Christmas and a poetry album.

 Have written, produced and performed custom songs for towns/cities, corporations, weddings